The First Ride

-The First Ride is a 2025 South Korean adventure comedy film written and directed by Nam Dae-joong.
-The film, starring Kang Ha-neul, Kim Young-kwang, Cha Eun-woo, Kang Young-seok, and Han Sun-hwa, depicts the unpredictable events that unfold as a group of childhood friends go on their first dream trip abroad.
+The First Ride is a 2025 South Korean adventure drama film written and directed by Nam Dae-joong.
+The film, starring Kang Ha-neul, Kim Young-kwang, Cha Eun-woo, Kang Young-seok, and Han Sun-hwa, depicts the unpredictable events that unfold as a group of childhood friends goes on its first dream trip abroad.
 It was released theatrically on October 29, 2025 in South Korea.